Britt Baker

 Brittany Ann Baker (born April 23, 1991) is an American professional wrestler and dentist.
-She is signed to All Elite Wrestling—where she performs under the ring name Dr. Britt Baker, D.M.D. and is a former AEW Women's World Champion.
-She is also the first woman wrestler signed to AEW.
+She is signed to All Elite Wrestling, where she performs under the ring name Dr. Britt Baker, D.M.D. and is a former AEW Women's World Champion.
+She was also the first female wrestler signed to AEW.

 Early life

 Brittany Ann Baker was born in Punxsutawney, Pennsylvania on April 23, 1991 to elementary school teacher Mary Ann and healthcare executive Sam Baker.
 She has a younger brother named Dane.
 She had an athletic childhood, participating in basketball and track and field.
 She studied behavioral medicine with a minor in human development and family studies at Pennsylvania State University, graduating in 2013.
 In 2014, the same year she began training as a professional wrestler, she enrolled in the University of Pittsburgh School of Dental Medicine and graduated in May 2018.